An Individual Retirement Account is an account that provides tax advantages for retirement savings.

 Sep IRA-Allows an employer (typically a small business or self-employed individual) to make retirement plan contributions into a Traditional IRA established in the employee’s name instead of a pension fund in the company’s name.

 Distributions on a traditional IRA may be taken at any time but there are limited circumstances when money can be withdrawn from the account without penalties.
 Unless an exception applies, money can typically be withdrawn penalty free as taxable income from an IRA once the owner reaches age 59 1/2.
-Also non-Roth owners must begin distributions of at least the calculated minimum amounts (also known as RMD) by April 1st of the year after reaching 70 1/2.
+Also non-Roth owners must begin distributions of at least the calculated minimum amounts (also known as RMD).
+If you reach age 70 1/2 in 2020 or later, you must take your first RMD by April 1 of the year after you reach 72.
 If the required minimum distribution is not taken the penalty is 50% of the amount that should have been taken.

 There are several exceptions to the rule where penalties apply to distributions before 59 1/2.
 Each exception has detailed rules that must be followed to be exempt from penalties.
 This group of penalty exceptions are popularly known as hardship withdrawals.
 The exceptions include: